dtseto/Hermes-master/README.md

 - Possible features fixing proxy bugs better error message display

-- Improve support for later MacOS currently written for 10.10+ rewrite for 11+, setup app sandboxing, app notarization, use new keychain code,
+- Improve support for later MacOS currently written for 10.10+ rewrite for 11+ (implemented now), setup app sandboxing (not yet but hardened runtime enabled), app notarization(done), use new keychain code(done),

-- Hard redesign for swift instead of interface builder (probably not since Hermes is forked from pianobar written in C)
+- Hard redesign for UI in swift instead of interface builder (probably not since Hermes is forked from pianobar written in C)(still pending to rewrite to use swift instead of interface builder)

+- Need to split large files like audiostreamer to make it easier to maintain.

 Below for Hermes
 Thanks to the suggestions by [blalor](https://github.com/blalor), there's a few